 Asil Moussa is a writer, actor, and filmmaker.
-Asil graduated with a Bachelors in English Literature, Creative Writing, and Digital Journalism from the University of Windsor, and received a Certificate of Film Studies from Ryerson University.
+Asil graduated with a Bachelors in English Literature, Creative Writing, and Digital Journalism from the University of Windsor, and received a Certificate of Film Studies from Toronto Metropolitan University.
 Asil’s published multiple pieces and worked on numerous films, including The Tiger Hunter, which is now on Netflix, and The Quick and Dirty, which is on Amazon Prime.
 She’s also acted on the TV show, Mangoes: A Slice of Life, and most recently, the feature film Hysteria.
 The Riveter Magazine called Asil “the hijab-wearing actress you should know”.

 Asil’s short film, The Card, screened at film festivals worldwide.
 Asil Moussa won the Windsor Endowment for the Arts Emerging Artists Grant, which said that Asil “tackles big issues with simplistic, impactful storytelling” and her film inspires reflections on “diversity, perception, and human interaction.”
 The film was broadcast on CBC’s TV show Absolutely Canadian , and praised as a semi-finalist for CBC’s TV competition show, Short Film Face Off.